sst/sst/www/docs/constructs/ApiGatewayV1Api.md

 ## Methods

-An instance of `Api` contains the following methods.
+An instance of `ApiGatewayV1Api` contains the following methods.

 ### getFunction